 The Court therefore held that MPL lacked testamentary capacity to make a will, and that the Court should make one for him – a Statutory Will was therefore granted.

 While the example of a young man suffering a traumatic brain injury and subsequently receiving a seven-figure payout is fairly unique, its implications are far more wide reaching.
 What this case reminds us of, is that in certain cases, deteriorations in health can have an invalidating effect on your will.

-In keeping with responsible estate planning, both yourself and your loved ones ought to be regularly reviewing your will after any significant events (e.g., the birth of a grandchild, the acquisition or sale of property).
+In keeping with responsible estate planning, both yourself and your loved ones ought to be regularly reviewing your will after any significant events (e.g., the birth of a grandchild, the acquisition or sale of property) (this may help prevent will challenges or disputes in the future).
 If, for whatever reason, your health begins to deteriorate to a point where your own (or your loved ones’) testamentary capacity can be called into question, requesting a Statutory Will from the Courts is an excellent way of avoiding the invalidation of any changes to your will.